This Week in Startups

 What you'll learn

-• 4 (18:10) **How Startup Evaluation Has Changed in 10 Years**
+• 4 (18:14) **How Startup Evaluation Has Changed in 10 Years** - Surge Dog asks what is overvalued, what is optional, and what is now table stakes.

 + Full timestamped outline available in the app